davidcoulson/snmp-switch-manager/README.md

 2. Enter the switch hostname/IP address, the SNMP community string, and optionally a friendly name or non-standard SNMP port.
 3. Once the flow completes, Home Assistant adds one `switch` entity per discovered interface.
 Entities follow the pattern `switch.<hostname>_<interface_name>` (for example: `switch.switch1_gi1_0_1`).

-### Custom SNMP OIDs (Advanced)
+### Device Options (Advanced)

-Per-device custom SNMP OIDs can be configured from the integration options (⚙️ icon).
+Per-device **Device Options** can be configured from the integration options (⚙️ icon).

+This allows advanced customization **without deleting and re-adding the device**.

+#### Connection & Naming Overrides
+- Override **SNMP community string**
+- Override **SNMP port**
+- Override **friendly device name**

+Overrides apply **only to the selected device** and do not affect other switches.

+#### Interface Include / Exclude Rules
+Control which interfaces are created as Home Assistant entities using rule-based matching:

+- **Include rules**
+  - Starts with / Contains / Ends with
+  - Can explicitly include interfaces that vendor logic would otherwise exclude
+- **Exclude rules**
+  - Prevent entity creation and immediately remove existing matching entities
+  - Exclude rules always take precedence

+Rules are evaluated per device and do not require Home Assistant restarts.

+#### Custom Diagnostic SNMP OIDs
-This allows overriding how the following diagnostic sensors are detected:
+Override how diagnostic sensors are detected for devices with non-standard SNMP implementations:

 - Manufacturer
 - Model
 - Firmware